Find Information for Your Generation, Transmission or Large Load Project

 Some generation projects are interconnected directly to the customer’s electrical facilities located at their homes or businesses.
 The phrase used in the electric industry for these electrical connections is “behind-the-meter” to signify the generation is interconnected off the utility’s grid and on the customer’s premise.
 A utility’s grid reaches up to the electrical meter at a home or business.
 So facilities “behind-the-meter” are those electrical facilities owned by the customer on their premises.

 Information on interconnecting a behind-the-meter generating system is shown below.
-The size of the system at a home or business must be less than or equal to 30 kilowatts (kW) to qualify.
+The size of the system at a home or business must be less than or equal to 25 kilowatts (kW) to qualify.
 With resources below, you can learn about Distributed Generation (DG) interconnections.
-To apply for a DG interconnection, please download the following documents and follow their instructions:
+Apply for Net Metering.

 Learn How to Request a Pre-Application Report for Wholesale Generation Projects Requesting Interconnection to VEA’s Distribution System